creamy cottage cheese broccoli pasta

 Ingredients

-• kosher salt
+• Kosher salt

-• 1 pound broccoli (~2 heads)
+• 1 pound broccoli (about 2 heads)

 • 2 large cloves garlic

-• extra-virgin olive oil
+• Extra virgin olive oil

-• 2 ounces freshly-grated Parmesan cheese (about 1 cup), plus more for serving
+• 2 ounces freshly grated Parmesan cheese (about 1 cup), plus more for serving

 • 1 lemon, zested and juiced

-• freshly ground black pepper
+• Freshly ground black pepper

 Instructions

-• Bring a large pot of heavily salted water to a boil.
-Cut the broccoli into bite-size florets.
-Trim off the tough parts of the stem; discard.
+• Meanwhile, cut the broccoli into bite-size florets.
+Trim off the tough parts of the stem and discard.
 Thinly slice the stem crosswise.
 Peel and thinly slice the garlic.

 Your email address will not be published.
 Required fields are marked *